University of Denver: Campus

 The heart of the campus has a number of historic buildings.
 The longest-standing building is University Hall, which has served DU since 1890, and was built in the Richardsonian Romanesque style.
-The cornerstone to this building is exactly one mile above sea level.
 Just a few blocks off campus sits the historic Chamberlin Observatory, opened in 1894.
 Still a fully operational observatory, it is open to the public twice a week as well as one Saturday a month.

 The central campus area also includes Evans Memorial Chapel, an 1870s-vintage small church which was once located in downtown Denver, and was relocated to the DU campus in the early 1960s.
 Buchtel Tower (1913) is all that remains of the former Buchtel Chapel, which burned in 1983.

 The administrative offices are located in the Mary Reed Building, a former library built in 1932 in the Collegiate Gothic style.
 Margery Reed Hall (named for the daughter of Mary Reed) was also built in the collegiate gothic style in 1929.
 Margery Reed Hall houses the Undergraduate Program for the Daniels College of Business; an $8 million overhaul and renovation was completed early 2014.
 The building was updated to include more classroom space, a larger hall to host guest speakers, as well as mechanical and technical improvements.

 F.W.
 Olin Hall opened in 1997, housing Biological and Natural Sciences.
 The 40,000 square foot structure was the first building on campus constructed to meet a new set of design and aesthetic standards emphasizing load-bearing masonry, organic designs, and timeless architectural features.
 Olin Hall includes a two-story rotunda topped with an elliptical copper dome, a sentinel in the university skyline.

 The Daniels College of Business was completed in September 1999 at the cost of $25 million.
 The business school has been nationally recognized by organizations such as Forbes magazine, Business Week, and the Wall Street Journal where it is ranked second in the nation for producing students with high ethical standards.

 In 2002, the university opened the $70 million Robert and Judi Newman Center for Performing Arts, which houses the acclaimed Lamont School of Music.
 The center includes the June Swaner Gates Concert Hall, a four-level opera house seating just under 1,000, the Frederic C. Hamilton Family Recital Hall, a 222-seat recital hall with the largest (2,850 pipes) "tracker" organ in the region, and the Elizabeth Ericksen Byron Theatre, a flexible theatre space seating up to 350.
 The Newman Center serves as home to many professional performing arts groups from the Denver region as well as the university's Newman Center Presents multi-disciplinary performing arts series.